Gesturefy is a Firefox extension with which you can execute gesture commands with your mouse.

 In conclusion

 Gesturefy is an open source add-on for Firefox.
-THE extension it provides a very aesthetic way of browsing web pages and with this you don't have to move the mouse to the tab bar every time you want to switch, close, open tabs.
+THE it provides a very aesthetic way of browsing web pages and with this you don't have to move the mouse to the tab bar every time you want to switch, close, open tabs.
 Especially those who use gestures to navigate on a mobile phone will find this plugin very familiar.